flaviofusero/Advent-of-Code-2021/README.md

 * Use complex number to represent 2d grids, so that most operations behave as expected (sums, rotations, distances, ...)

 ### Day 12
 * Recursive solutions can be slow, but their performance can be improved by caching the results.
-See for example [here](https://www.r-bloggers.com/2014/12/fibonacci-sequence-in-r-with-memoization/) for more details.
+See Day 21 for an example application.

 ### Day 15
 * Use Dijkstra's algorithm or A* for pathfinding (or cheat it out with the `igraph` library)